 During their time in the Pack, Cubs will get a chance to try lots of different activities like swimming, hiking, exploring, fire lighting and collecting.
 There are a range of badges available which Cubs can wear on their uniforms to show everyone how well they're doing.

 Cubs also get to go on trips and days out, to places like the zoo, theme parks or a farm.
 Sometimes they will be able to go camping with the rest of the Pack and take part in all kinds of outdoor activities.
 A Pack of Cubs is organised into Sixes, with each Six named after a colour, and a Sixer and a Seconder in charge.

-The Cubs meet every week on either Monday (Saturn) or Tuesday (Jupiter).
-The times are different for each day.
+The Cubs meet every week on either Monday (Saturn), Tuesday (Jupiter) or Wednesday (Neptune).

 Like all members of Scouting, Cub Scouts make a promise when they join.

 To do my duty to God and to the Queen.